 A lot of people who write into the problem page have had this question presented to them once they come out to friends and family.
 Just as daft a question would be to ask them back how they can be so certain of their heterosexuality if they’ve never had a same-sex experience.
 The simple answer is that you don’t have to try sex with anyone to know that you want sex with some people and not others.
 If I was never close to a man again, if all men except myself were teleported to another planet, I’d still be lusting after them for the rest of my life.
 Because I’m gay.
 Simple.

 So I know that I am gay even though I have never had sex with a woman because I have no desire to do so – the feelings aren’t there.
-Woman are wonderful, but sleeping with them isn’t a part of me.
+Woman are wonderful but sleeping with them isn’t a part of me.
 I'm not programmed to respond to their bodies in the way a straight man is, just as it's not a part of a straight man's nature to respond sexually to the bodies of other men.

 Don’t put yourself into sexual situations that don’t feel right for you, even if those around you think it’s a good idea that you 'give it a try'.
 It’s not fair on you or the subject of the experiment.
 The only reason you should ever have sex with someone is because you truly want to.

 I’ve worked with straight people in the past who were very surprised that I seemed so ‘normal’ and not like what they had expected of a gay man.
 You might hold stereotypes in your mind of minority groups, but try to be open minded and see the broader picture.
-Sexuality should be a way of assuming how someone behaves or what motivates them.
+Sexuality shouldn't be a way of assuming how someone behaves or what motivates them.
 Remember too that if a person does exhibit stereotypical traits, such qualities are not necessarily negative.

-'Gay people only go to gay bars.
-They like clubbing, dance music and taking drugs.'
+- "Gay people only go to gay bars.
+They like clubbing, dance music and taking drugs."

 Many gay people enjoy gay venues for a number of reasons.
-See section about the gay scene to find out more.
+See the section about the gay scene to find out more.
 As mentioned in the above myth buster, gay people are a diverse bunch just like straight people, and as likely to be into rock music and stamp collecting as they are clubbing and strawberry alcopops.
 Being gay doesn't mean you have to join a special club with it's own uniform and behaviour guidelines.
 If you prefer a quiet chat in a cafe to a noisy night of clubbing, then go for it.
 Don't be defined by your sexuality and what some people think it encompasses.
 Just be yourself.

-'All gay men have anal sex.'
+- "All gay men have anal sex."

 Visit the sex page to find out more.

-'If you are gay you will go to hell when you die!'
+- "If you are gay you will go to hell when you die!"

-'In a gay relationship, who's the "man" and who's the "woman"?'
+- "In a gay relationship who's the 'man' and who's the 'woman'?"

 Because we're raised to think of a relationship in male-female role terms, people assume these roles are emulated in a same-sex relationship.
 People might assume there is a female (passive, penetrated) and male (dominant, penetrator) role in the bedroom of a same-sex male relationship, or that one woman in a lesbian relationship is butch and manly while the other is feminine.

-'Gay people can't have "real" relationships like straight people can.'
+- "Gay people can't have real relationships like straight people can."

 Some people view same-sex relationships are inferior or 'not the real thing'.
 Some view being gay as a weird sexual fetish rather than someone's sexuality, and think that real romantic love can only be found with someone of the opposite sex.

-See tips on having a successful relationship.
+See these tips on nurturing a successful relationship.

-'Gay people are more prone to mental illness.'
+- "Gay people are more prone to mental illness."